 The process is flexible, and the parties can agree to a procedure that best suits their needs.

 The complainant, respondent, and their lawyers or agents, if they are represented, attend the settlement meeting.
+In some cases, a party will not attend in person but will authorize someone else to settle the complaint on their behalf.

 The settlement meeting may be conducted by a member of the tribunal, or by another mediator.